Yogesh070/CollegeAssignments/Lab1/readme.md

-# LAB-1:DATA TYPE AND ARRAY IN JAVA
+# LAB-1: DATA TYPE AND ARRAY IN JAVA

 # THEORY: